 Hold current CPR and X-ray certifications

 It’s very important to remember that when applying to a dental practice, you are basically trying to explain to a dentist and not a company on how you will be of assistance.
-You will be right there with them as they work on patients, so they want to know you can do the job without being babysat.
+You will be right there with them as they work on patients, so they want to know you'll be a good assistant without being babysat.

-Shotgunning or mass submitting a generic resume all over the place is a big no-no in all industries.
-It’s even more important to avoid this tactic in the medical profession.
+Shotgunning or mass submitting a generic dental assistant resume all over the place is a big no-no in all industries.
+It’s even more important to avoid this tactic in the medical profession, which a dentist's assistant of course falls in.

 Let the dental office to which you apply to know you’re serious about working specifically for them by inserting their business’s name into your Career Objective.
 This doesn’t mean you cannot use the same resume opening for more than one dental office, but just make sure to insert the correct business name.

 You also want to show you are not going to need ground up training.
 Mention the years of experience you have along with any practical hands-on experience.
-Our applicant specified she has exceptional chair-side expertise.
+On our applicant's dental assistant resume example she has specified exceptional chair-side expertise.

 With the litigious nature of modern society, one of the most important words in a dental office is safety.
 It’s essential you let your potential future employer know you take safety seriously.
 The fictitious applicant does so in a couple ways.